-With this example, I don’t mean to make light of the adversity we witness and experience daily in our communities and around the world.
+With this example, I don’t mean to make light of the atrocities and adversity we witness and experience daily in our communities and around the world.
 To be sure, degrees of suffering exist on a very wide spectrum.

 But if we can acknowledge the sharp sting a small child feels when they don’t get what they want, and console them in that moment, doesn’t that help us build the capacity to recognize and feel compassion for others who are suffering?

 If I can identify with a 5-year-old’s disappointment, and agree that it’s valid, I can also see that it is valid to recognize my own suffering and seek my own comfort and healing.